Imagine you’re sitting in a chair outside or watching tv on your couch.

-Dogs are very careful about their owners’ behavior.
+Dogs are cautious about their owners’ behavior.
 They understand when you’re sad, happy, excited, or scared.

 As a part of it, sometimes they sleep at your feet.

-These are the 7 reasons why your dog sleeps at your feet.
+These are the seven reasons why your dog sleeps at your feet.
 We hope now you get it all.

 How to Stop Your Dog From Sleeping at Your Feet?

 - Train your dog to understand who is close to you.
-Thus it won’t feel left out and ignored when others are around you.
+Thus you won’t feel left out and ignored when others are around you.
 And it won’t sleep at your feet often.

-By following these steps, you can hinder your dog from sleeping at your feet.
+Following these steps can hinder your dog from sleeping at your feet.

-Answer: Generally, it’s not good to share your bed with your dog.
-Because there’s a high chance that it will transmit illness and various diseases.
+Generally, sharing your bed with your dog is not good because there’s a high chance that it will transmit illness and various diseases.

-Answer: There are various reasons for this.
-Dogs feel warm sitting in that place, they feel dominant.
+There are various reasons for this.
+Dogs feel warm sitting in that place; they feel dominant.
 Also, they do it to save that spot for you when you return.

 We’re at the end of the discussion about why my dog sleeps at my feet.
 We hope you enjoyed the whole article.

-Remember to keep your dog’s behavior in check and take care of it.
+Remember to check your dog’s behavior and take care of it.
 That’s all for today.

 Have a good time with your dog!